Limited availability by phone; questions by email.

 Ban on cash payments above €3,000: what does this mean for you?

-Key Takeaways about the ban on High-Value Cash Payments:
+Key takeaways about the cash payment ban

-- The Netherlands is preparing a ban on cash payments above €3,000; implementation is set for 1 January 2026.
+• The Netherlands introduced a ban on cash payments above €3,000 as of 1 January 2026.

-Effective Date: when will the ban apply?
+Effective Date: when does the ban apply?

 Key points:

-- The law is in force on1 January 2026.
+• The law has been in force since 1 January 2026.

 European Context: how does the Netherlands align with EU rules?